jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 This could be used as an attack vector if a bad actor creates a collection that contains everything and then uses the
 @sparql query to pass through sensitive information to its own endpoint @bib:taelman-security.
 We therefore suggest that a pod lists trusted sources in some top-level resource.
 This would mean that query federation happens top level.
-R. Taelman describes many more possible security issues in his paper @bib:taelman-security.
+#cite(<bib:taelman-security>, form: "author") describe many more possible security issues in their paper @bib:taelman-security.

 === Save Condition <sec:save-condition>